-Mildred Pierce, Released October 20, 1945.
+Released October 20, 1945.
 Directed by Michael Curtiz

-Veda ends up as a second-string singer in a trashy night spot with sailors hooting at her.
-It's hard to say she's happy there, but the attention and accolades might be compensating for the strange affection she was raised on.
-Veda is much less self-aware than she is self-destructive and Blyth goes to the trouble to portray the character showing winces of pain before giving in and becoming a grinning assassin with cruel words for her mother.
+Though she is driven to pursue it, we can't say Veda is happy in the spotlight, but the seedy attention and accolades serve as a continuation of the strange affection she was raised on.
+She is much less self-aware than she is self-destructive, and Blyth goes to the trouble to portray the character showing winces of pain before giving in and becoming a grinning assassin with cruel words for her mother, like a junkie enduring the pain of a hit before the pleasure rolls in.
 Crawford always reacts by showing Mildred utterly surprised (over and over again) by the venom in the heart of her oldest child.

 1. [The other daughter, played by Jo Ann Marlowe, dies suffocating in an oxygen tent from pneumonia, probably a visual metaphor for lack of love, but it's hard to say since she is so peripheral to Curtiz's movie]↩

 AMAZON: Mildred Pierce - The Criterion Collection - Blu-ray

 Original Page October 2017 | Updated March 2022